MrHahn/shopify-mpb/README.md

 ```
 monster_styles.css
-(the contents of this file can just be copied to the bottom of any stylesheet)
+(the contents of this file can just be copied to the bottom of any .scss stylesheet. .css will not work)
 ```

 once all files have been added to the theme you just need to add this snippet of code to theme.liquid file above the </head> tag